Petrolink/Data-Quality/src/Library/README.md

 ### How to Run UnitTest
 1. Download the dimensionsTest.py file
-2. Open file in preferred IDE
-3. Navigate to the directory that contains the test using console/terminal.
+3. Navigate to the directory that contains the test using cmd/terminal/IDE.
-4. Enter 'dimensionsTest.py'
+4. Enter 'Python dimensionsTest.py'

 ### Interpreting Results
 After running the unittests you will either recieve an "OK" message which is synonymous to passing.